tipiodevelopment/socket-server/replit.md

 **Event Types:**
 The application supports three event types with strict schemas:
 - **Product Events:** E-commerce product announcements with productId (from external system), name, pricing and images
-- **Poll Events:** Interactive polls with multiple choice options and duration
+- **Poll Events:** Interactive polls with multiple choice options (each option can have optional image/logo) and duration
 - **Contest Events:** Contest announcements with prizes and participation limits

 **Schema Validation:**